Aquaponics Overview

 In aquaponics, the fish waste provides a food source for the growing plants and the plants provide a natural filter for the fish.
 This creates a mini ecosystem where both plants and fish can thrive.
 Aquaponics is the ideal answer to a fish farmers problem of disposing of nutrient rich water and a hydroponic growers need for nutrient rich water.

 Although the practices of fish farming and soil less plant culture have been traced to ancient times, the combination of the two is quite new.
 Research in aquaponics began in the 1970’s and continues today.
-Several Universities worldwide are dedicating resources to further the technology.
-At the University of the Virgin Islands, Dr. James Rakocy and his associates have developed a commercially viable aquaponics system designed for use in the tropics where natural fish populations have been depleted and most agricultural products must be imported.
+Several universities worldwide are dedicating resources to further the technology.

-On a hobby scale, aquaponics has the potential to catch on quickly.
+On a hobby scale, aquaponics is catching on quickly.
 A home aquarium, with ornamental or food fish, can be combined with a mini garden, growing herbs, vegetables or flowers.
 A hobby system can serve as a beautiful show piece or a food production system, depending on the size.
 Many backyard gardeners are setting up systems to grow hundreds of pounds of fish and all the fresh vegetables a family needs.
-If you are interested in hobby aquaponics, check out the book Desktop Aquaponics.

 In educational applications, aquaponics is an excellent model of natures biological cycles.
-For educators, we have a comprehensive Aquaponics Curriculum Package, complete with an Educator's Guide, Student Manual, Transparencies, a CD-Rom and a subscription to the Aquaponics Journal.
+For educators, we have a comprehensive Aquaponics Curriculum Package, complete with an Educator’s Guide, Student Manual, books and additional resources.

-The Aquaponics Journal is a bimonthly publication covering aquaponics.
+The Aquaponics Journal® was in continuous publication from 1997-2013.
 Each issue offers interesting, informative features on commercial, hobby, research, and educational applications of aquaponics.